Feedback on the training session for board members of the “Trust4SMEs” cybersecurity support programme for SMEs

 In the framework of this special module, the trainers took into account the expectations raised by the SMEs’ operational teams but also introduced new notions linked to their expertise and experience in cybersecurity or business management.
 In particular, the role and responsibilities of board members in the context of prevention of cyber attacks and incidents were discussed.

 The speakers went back over the legal aspects (including the revision of the LPD, which will be applied on September 1, 2023) and shared some concrete cases of attacks with a criminal risk that needs to be protected against.
 They also provided practical advice on how to deal with cyber threats and examples of opportunities to develop digital assets.
+These moments of exchange represent one of the many strong points of the Trust4SMEs programme; they allow concepts to be anchored in concrete cases, and participate in the creation of a resilient and mutualised regional ecosystem facing cyber risks, while at the same time enhancing business opportunities.

 The Trust Valley team is looking forward to the other sessions of the program and many exchanges with the 25 supported companies and the 15+ programme partners!